 This is a guest contribution by Ben Reynolds at Sure Dividend.
-Sure Dividend uses The 8 Rules of Dividend Investing to find high quality dividend growth stocks suitable for long-term holding.
+Sure Dividend uses The 8 Rules of Dividend Investing to find high-quality dividend growth stocks suitable for long-term holding.
+If you’d like to contribute a guest post to The Dividend Ninja, check out our Guest Posting Guidelines.

 The ‘holy grail’ of a dividend investing is when dividend income exceeds your monthly expenses.
 At this point, you are completely financially free.
 You can retire (if you choose) on your own terms knowing your expenses are taken care of by your investment portfolio.